j-ngo828/image-uploader/README.md

 - [Git](https://git-scm.com)
 - [Docker](https://docs.docker.com/get-docker/)

-Then on your terminal, run:
+Then on your terminal, run the following from the root of this repository:

 ```bash
 # To build the containers